RECLAIMING BLACK PETER

 When weaving picked up again, he returned to Paisley to reclaim his high earnings.
 However, his fortunes took a bad turn, when Peter’s friend the Poet Robert Tannahill drowned in the Paisley Canal.
 Peter dove into the water to bring up the lifeless body.

-This project will re-create Peter’s life in a new theatrical and poetical exploration of positive black male identity.
+This project will re-create Peter’s life in a new exploration of positive black male identity.
 This work will explore contemporary dandyism in black communities throughout the world, examining how men of African descent “defy stereotypes and monolithic understandings of masculinity”.

 Contexts Black history Male identity Slavery Post-Colonialism